Explicitly correlated electronic structure calculations with transcorrelated matrix product operators

 where $|x\rangle$ are elements of an orthonormal RI basis.
 We remove all four-index quantities from the integrals of Eqs.~(\ref{eq:alpha0})--(\ref{eq:gamma0}) by applying the RI (Eq.~(\ref{eq:rimain})).
 The final formulae read

 where we leveraged the divergence theorem to remove the derivatives of the correlation factor and, instead, differentiate the basis functions.
+The derivation of the expressions above is nontrivial and involves several steps which are explained in detail in the appendix.

 We evaluate the new two-index, $\big(\nabla R\big|f(r_{12})\big|x\big)$, and three-index, $\big(\nabla[Px]\big|f(r_{12})\big|Q\big)$, integrals analytically with the McMurchie-Davidson scheme~\cite{murchie78,helgaker92}.
 While this method may not be as efficient as more advanced and heavily optimized techniques, it is very general and offers a high degree of flexibility.
 The correlation factor $f(r_{12})$ and its derivative $f'(r_{12})$ are separately expanded into a linear combination of pre-optimized Gaussian functions.
 This allows for encoding virtually any short-range (local) correlation factor within the same implementation.
 It is necessary to supply only Gaussian exponents and contraction coefficients of the fit.

 As a final note we justify the use of the RI insertion for the three-body integrals, Eqs.~(\ref{eq:alpha0})--(\ref{eq:gamma0}).
 It was shown by Kutzelnigg and Klopper~\cite{kutz91} that for this type of integrals the RI expansion truncates after a certain angular momentum for one-center systems.
 In our particular case, it is sufficient to include in the RI basis angular momentum functions up to $2l_{\mathrm{max}}+1$, where $l_{\mathrm{max}}$ is the maximum angular momentum in the orbital basis.
 Assuming that the basis is radially saturated, the RI expansion is exact.
 Of course, this is no longer true for arbitrary molecules, but the truncation error introduced by evaluation of Eqs.~(\ref{eq:alpha0})--(\ref{eq:gamma0}) by RI should be rather small.